AlexSergey/rocket-starter/README.md

 - Bundle Analyzer
 - Isomorphic compile supported (include isomorphic styles, isomorphic dynamic imports, @loadable)
 - Multi compile supported
+- Vendor array splitting supported (You can set dependency libraries to this array to split it on separate vendor.js file)

 ## How it works
 You have 4 compilers for your scripts